 The IReL Steering Group consists of senior librarians from IReL members’ libraries.
 The IReL staff and the ISG work closely to acquire agreed content at the best possible rates and at the most favourable licensing conditions for IReL member libraries.
 The members of the Steering Group maintain close relationships with the Schools and Vice Presidents for Research and consult as required on resources considered for inclusion or deselection

-The IReL Monitoring Group was established to monitor the performance of IReL Resources, to promote IReL, and advise the the consortium on actions deemed necessary to maintain adequate and appropriate coverage of resources in response to the changing needs of researchers.
-The Monitoring Group has also published a number of reports, a selection of which can be accessed here.
+The IReL Monitoring Group was evaluates the performance of IReL Resources, promotes IReL, and advises the consortium on actions deemed necessary to maintain adequate and appropriate coverage of resources in response to the changing needs of researchers.

 Success of IReL

 Researchers in Irish universities now have access to a world-class electronic library service comparable to any such service in the international research community.
 The range and quality of publications available through IReL compares favourably to what is available in some of the leading research libraries, including Massachusetts Institute of Technology (MIT), Columbia University and Imperial College London.

 Since the release of the first resources in 2005, millions of journal articles are accessed each year.
 Researchers and students have also made excellent use of the databases and ebook collections, performing over 16 million searches in 2015 and consulting over 6.5 million ebook sections over the last nine years.

 The chart below shows the aggregated usage of all monitored (approximately 94% by value) IReL resources (including ebooks, ejournals and databases, both HSS and STM resources) between 2007 and 2015, combining searches and downloads.